webis-de/msmarco-llm-distillation/README.md

 ### Data

 We will release the full run files for MS MARCO training queries upon acceptance.
-Sample run files can be found in the supplementary material.
+A sample run file can be found under `data/rank-distillm-rankzephyr.run`.

 ### Fine-tuning